 When is the best time to prune hollies?
 Well, you may have to juggle some priorities and make a compromise.
 Some folks prune in early winter because they want to bring the cut stems with their holly berries into the house and enjoy them inside.
 Others prune later in winter because they prefer their display of holly berries outside.

-Of course, any floral buds (whether on a male or female shrub) located on the branches you prune off are buds that won't open next year, resulting in reduced pollination and fewer holly berries (hollies bloom on old wood).
+Of course, any floral buds (whether on a male or female shrub) located on the branches you prune off are buds that will not open next year, resulting in reduced pollination and fewer holly berries (hollies bloom on old wood).

 Blue Princess hollies, with their evergreen leaves and trademark holly berries, are fine winter-interest shrubs and certainly attractive enough to serve as specimens in the winter landscape.
 To ensure optimal enjoyment of these qualities during the long winter, plant Blue Princess hollies near your main entrance, perhaps in a foundation planting.
 Their evergreen leaves also make them an option for those seeking hedge plants that will provide color year-round.

-If you don't particularly like the look of evergreen hollies such as Blue Princess but still desire holly berries, plant winterberry, instead.
+If you do not particularly like the look of evergreen hollies but still desire holly berries, plant winterberry instead.
 Winterberry is a deciduous bush and its display of holly berries, under the right conditions, is superior to that on the evergreens.

 Branches festooned with red holly berries may be pruned before the holidays, so that the clippings can be brought inside and used for decorations (although be mindful of the toxicity of the berries if eaten by children or animals).

-The "blue" in "blue holly" derives from the degree of darkness in the leaves: some term this color "blue-green."
-Three of the most popular blue holly male-female pairs are as follows:
+The "blue" in "blue holly" derives from the degree of darkness in the leaves or "blue-green" tint.
+Two other popular blue holly male-female pairs are:

-You may have seen Hetz Japanese holly (Ilex crenata 'Hetzii') without even knowing it!
+You may have seen Hetz Japanese holly (Ilex crenata 'Hetzii') without even knowing it.
 The foliage of Japanese holly can easily be mistaken for that of boxwood.
-My favorite Japanese holly is Sky Pencil (Ilex crenata 'Sky Pencil'), which assumes an extreme columnar form.
+Sky Pencil (Ilex crenata 'Sky Pencil') is holly that assumes an extreme columnar form.